marzman95/hypermedia/lang_sys.md

 #### Fetching language strings
 To get a string of text, call it by opening php with `<?php`.
-Then call `ls($name)` where `$name` is a string containing the name of the text variable.
+Then call `ls($name)` where `$name` is a string containing the name of the text variable, i.e. `$name = 'name_of_string'; `.

 ### Adding translations
 Via a special GUI it is possible to insert a new string to the database.
-That GUI is available on the *public_html/includes/gui/addTrans.php* (an GUI-overview will come later).
-Using that form you can insert a new translation into the database using:
+That GUI is available on the *public_html/includes/gui/*.
+Using that interface you can insert a new translation into the database using:
 - **name**: Name of the new string, **without spaces!**.
 - **page**: *URL* of the page where the text-string is located, starting in *public_html*.
 If multiple, only use the most important one.
 - **nl_string**: Dutch translation of the text-string.